Electrical resistance heating: Henry's law

 Henry's law describes the tendency of a compound to join air in the vapor phase or dissolve in water.
-The Henry's Law constant, sometimes called coefficient, is specific to each compound and depends on the system temperature.
+The Henry's law constant, sometimes called coefficient, is specific to each compound and depends on the system temperature.
 The constant is used to predict the amount of contaminant what will remain in the vapor phase (or transfer to the liquid phase), upon exiting the condenser.

-Recent Innovations in ERH
+Recent innovations

 Significant ERH technological advancements have occurred over the last five years.
 Three areas of focus have been: bedrock remediation, 1,4-dioxane and other emerging contaminants, and controlled low temperature heat to enhance other remedial or natural processes.

-Bedrock Treatment
+Bedrock treatment

 ERH has been used for over 15 years for treatment of unconsolidated soils in both the vadose and saturated zones.
 Recent advancements and results show that ERH can be an effective treatment method for bedrock.
 At an ERH site, the primary electrical current path is on the thin layer of water immediately adjacent to the soil or rock grains.
 Little current is carried by the water in the pore volume.
 It is not the pore fluid that dominates the electrical conductivity; it is the grain wetting fluid that dominates the electrical conductivity.
 Sedimentary rock will typically possess the thin layer of water required for current flow.
 This means ERH can effectively be used for treatment of sedimentary bedrock, which typically has significant primary porosity.

-1,4-Dioxane
+1,4-dioxane

 1,4-dioxane is a recently identified contaminant of concern.
 The regulatory criteria for 1,4-dioxane is constantly changing as more is learned about this contaminant.
-1,4-dioxane has a high solubility in water and a low Henry's Law constant which combine to present complex challenges associated with remediation.
+1,4-dioxane has a high solubility in water and a low Henry's law constant which combine to present complex challenges associated with remediation.
 At ambient conditions, the physical properties of 1,4-dioxane indicate air stripping is not an efficient treatment mechanism.
 Recent ERH remediation results indicate that ERH creates conditions favorable for treatment.
 ERH remediation involves steam stripping, which historically had not been investigated for 1,4-dioxane.
 At ERH sites, steam stripping was observed to effectively transfer 1,4-dioxane to the vapor phase for subsequent treatment.
 99.8% reductions (or greater) in 1,4-dioxane concentrations in groundwater have been documented on recent ERH remediation.
 Monitoring of the above grade treatment streams indicates that 95% of 1,4-dioxane remained in the vapor stream after removal from the subsurface.
 Furthermore, granular activated carbon has proven to be an effective 1,4-dioxane vapor treatment method.